daun/statamic-embed-fieldtype/README.md

 ## Fieldtype

-The addon ships with a fieldtype that accepts a url and shows a preview in the editor.
+The addon ships with an `embed` fieldtype that accepts a url and shows a preview in the editor.

 ```yaml
 fields: